Meeting in person

 Sharing From The Heart

-Anything shared is confidential.
+Everything shared is confidential.
 Even if we wish to discuss someone's sharing with them later, we would first check with them that they wish to revisit it.

 It is a good practice to own what one is about to say, to hold one's own suffering, and to look deeply to see if it's the right moment to share specific things because of the impact one's words may have on others.